Sustaining Health. Treating Root Causes. Functional Medicine.

 Supplements have side effects and can interact with drugs, too.
 It is important to keep all of your healthcare providers fully informed about all medications and nutritional supplements, herbs, or hormones you may be taking.

-After we have met a few times, we will contract for an expected number of visits for the remainder of the year, and will schedule those visits right away.
+After we have met a few times, we can contract for an expected number of visits for the remainder of the year, and will schedule those visits right away.
 There will be a "lump sum" at that point.
-The memberhship plan will include urgent visits, discounts, and other benefits.
+The membership plan will include urgent visits, discounts, and other benefits.
+It is not covered by most insurances, but can be paid for by HSA or FSA funds.

 Laboratory image